designstem/projects/waste/index.md

 ## How does this image makes you feel?

-We all know that we can’t keep on wasting resources and exhausting our planet.
+We all know that we can not keep on wasting natural resources and exhausting our planet.

 What could we do?
 Let's explore how to produce and consume without excess waste.